-It is a simple, inexpensive and effective wealth transfer tool.
-It provides the advantage of replacing a lump sum death benefit with smaller, scheduled payments while providing savings of legal estate administration and probate fees.
+It’s a simple, inexpensive, and effective wealth transfer tool.
+It gives the advantage of replacing a lump-sum death benefit with smaller, scheduled payments while offering savings of legal, estate administration, and probate fees.
 In addition, it can provide increased privacy1 and potential creditor protection.

 Unlike trusts, which can incur contract preparation costs and annual trustee and accounting fees, the Annuity Settlement Option has no fees or ongoing management requirements.
-It is a strategy that will appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.
+It’s a strategy that will appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.

 With the Annuity Settlement Option, you have complete control over the specific annuity terms.
-You can select an annuity that makes payments to your beneficiaries, following your death, for the rest of their lives or for a specific time period.
+You can select an annuity that makes payments to your beneficiaries for the rest of their lives or for a specific time period, following your death.

-Guarantee options can also be added to ensure a minimum amount is paid your beneficiaries.
+Guarantee options can also be added to make sure a minimum amount is paid to your beneficiaries.
 This helps avoid a problem with wills that specify an annuity be purchased, but are vague as to the type and terms, often leading to confusion or an undesired result.

-If you decide to change the beneficiaries or the terms of the annuity, all you need to do is submit a new Annuity Settlement Option Form (NN1001E) at no cost – instead of having to pay a lawyer to amend or redraft your trust agreement.
+If you decide to change the beneficiaries or terms of the annuity, all you and your advisor need to do is submit a new beneficiary designation online or complete the Beneficiary Designation — Annuity Settlement Option Form (NN1001E) at no cost instead of having to pay a lawyer to amend or redraft your trust agreement.